tinted-theming/base24/README.md

 ## Reason for this repo

-Base16 doesn't provide bright colours that are used in terminal emulators. eg. bright red.
+Base16 doesn't provide bright colours that are used in terminal emulators. e.g. bright red.
 Base24 does.
 In addition to this, Base24 provides darker background variants.
-This will also be part of a Github organisation
+This will also be part of a Github organization.

 ## Compatibility
 The aim of this project is to offer compatibility with base16.
 The only